hosting-io/wp-controller/readme.txt

 Contributors: hosting.io, Jody Nesbitt
 Tags: wpcontroller,management,controller,
 Requires at least: 4.5
-Tested up to: 4.8.2
+Tested up to: 4.9.1
-Stable tag: 3.0.6
+Stable tag: 3.0.7

 Campaigns.io - Rediscover your business - fully integrated, useful info in one central dashboard.
 Suitable for single users or agencies that manage multiple clients

 == License ==
-WpController Worker is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Campaigns.io is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-WpController Worker is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Campaigns.io  is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with WpController Worker.
+You should have received a copy of the GNU General Public License along with Campaigns.io.
 If not, see <http://www.gnu.org/licenses/>.

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html